Why Compost?

 Image showing a homemade compost bin

 Many people choose to make their own compost bins out of pallets, wire or other materials alternatively just make a loose heap in a garden corner!
-Try this build a compost heap guide from the BBC for some great ideas.
-Why not share your tips for homemade compost bins with us on social media, tag us with #NorfolkRecycles.
+Take a look at this building a compost box guide for some great ideas.

 Wormeries use worms to create dark crumbly compost from your kitchen and garden waste.
 If you haven’t the space for a traditional compost bin, you could find that worm composting is just the thing for you.
 This factsheet explains how to make a wormery from stacking boxes for a fraction of the cost of commercially available models.